ccjameslai/100-Days-Of-RL-Code/README.md

 - ## Implementing MDP | Day 3

   Here is an example.
-We use a grid of 3*4 to represent a world(shown as pic below).
+We use a grid of 3*4 to represent a world(shown as below).

   ![image](https://github.com/ccjameslai/100-Days-Of-RL-Code/blob/master/Info_graph/grid_map.PNG)